Sheaves on weighted projective planes and modular forms: Introduction

 \section{Introduction}

 A toric sheaf on a smooth toric variety $X$ is a coherent sheaf together with a lift of the action of the torus $\T$ on $X$.
-More precisely, a toric sheaf consists of data $(\F, \Phi)$ where $\F$ is a coherent sheaf on $X$ and $\Phi$ is a $\T$-equivariant structure on $\F$.
-Toric sheaves on smooth toric varieties have been well-studied, e.g.~\cite{Kly1, Per1} among others.
-The idea is to cover $X$ by affine open $\T$-invariant subsets $U_\sigma \cong \C^d$, corresponding to the cones $\sigma$ of maximal dimension in the fan $\Sigma$ of $X$ and restrict $(\F,\Phi)$ to each of these open subsets.
+Toric sheaves on smooth toric varieties have been well-studied, e.g.~in the work of A.~A.~Klyachko and M.~Perling \cite{Kly1, Per1} among others.
+The idea is to cover $X$ by affine open $\T$-invariant subsets $U_\sigma \cong \C^d$, corresponding to the cones $\sigma$ of dimension $d$ in the fan $\Sigma$ of $X$ and restrict $\F$ to each of these open subsets.
 Over these open subsets, the toric sheaf is given by a module with an $X(\T)$-grading, where $X(\T)$ is the character group of $\T$.
 This local data becomes particularly explicit in the case $\F$ is in addition locally free, reflexive, torsion free or just pure.
-Supplementing this local data with gluing conditions gives an explicit combinatorial description of $(\F,\Phi)$ in terms of the fan $\Sigma$ of $X$.
-This can be used to compute Chern classes of $(\F,\Phi)$ and describe moduli of toric sheaves \cite{Kly2, Per2, Pay, Koo1}.
-This in turn can be used to compute the Euler characteristic of the whole moduli space of stable sheaves on $X$ using localization \cite{Kly2, Koo2}.
+Supplementing this local data with gluing conditions gives a very explicit description of $\F$.
+This can be used to compute Chern classes of $\F$ and describe moduli of toric sheaves \cite{Kly2, Per2, Pay, Koo1}.
+This in turn can be used to compute the topological Euler characteristic of the entire moduli space of stable sheaves on $X$ using localization \cite{Kly2, Koo2}.